 External drives (HDD), Solid State Drives (SDD), and Portable drives come in many shapes and sizes and connect to a computer.
 They’re usually wired (although not all).
 Some get power through USB, and some require a plug.
 Many now also come with USB 3.0 features.
 External drives enable you to back up using the computer’s built-in backup features (mac and windows).

 Some well-known Hard Drive vendors that are worth a look at World Backup Day: Western Digital, Seagate, Samsung

 4. Network Attached Storage (NAS)

 NAS refers to an external storage device that attaches to a network and allows multiple users, computers, and other devices to store data on a drive found in a central location (the office, or your home).
-Unlike external hard drives and portable SSDs, NAS devices can connect to the internet and offer the flexibility that other storages solutions lack – the ability to access your files from anywhere in the world.
+Unlike external hard drives and portable SSDs, NAS devices can connect to the internet and offer the flexibility that other storage solutions lack – the ability to access your files from anywhere in the world.

 If you’re an average user who uses a computer for work or entertainment, then using a USB flash drive or Portable SSD may meet your storage needs.
 However, if you have a large family to share multimedia files with, or your requirements for storage space are high, NAS is a cost-effective option long term, compared to the recurring costs associated with using cloud services.

 Some common NAS Brands (available in the US and Europe): Synology, QNAP, Asustor, Western Digital.

 Microsoft’s Trust Center is Microsoft’s one-stop clearing house for information about Microsoft policies, privacy, data protection rules, security, and more.
 This is where customers go to understand how Microsoft manages data and keeps it confidential.